microsoft/infersharp/RUNNING_INFERSHARP_ON_WINDOWS.md

 ## Setup
 1. Download the Infer# binaries from the [latest release page](https://github.com/microsoft/infersharp/releases).
 2. From Windows Command Prompt or PowerShell, enter: ```wsl.exe``` to open your default Linux distribution.
-3. Copy the _infersharp_ folder to _/home/_ and create a symlink for future use.
+3. Copy the _infersharp_ folder to _/home/<YOUR_USERNAME>_ and create a symlink for future use.
+**Important** - Because of a known performance issue on slow I/O between Windows and Linux file systems, please make sure you copy the binaries to only Linux file system.
 ```
 cp -r <FOLDER_PATH_TO_INFERSHARP_BINARIES> ~
 cd /home/<YOUR_USERNAME>/infersharp/